radicalbit/NSDb/docs/SQL_doc.md

 SELECT dimension FROM metric WHERE string_dimension LIKE $endWith AND another_string_dimension LIKE startWith$
 ```
 #### Time operators
 Since NSDb is a time-series database, specific operators handling `timestamp` field are defined.
-However since `timestamp` is a numerical field the above-mentioned numerical operators are still valid.
+However, since `timestamp` is a numerical field the above-mentioned numerical operators are still valid.
-In addition to the latter, time operators are implemented allowing users to express time dependent expression in a friendly manner.
+In addition, time operators are implemented allowing users to express time-dependent expression in a friendly manner.
-Ad ad hoc operator `NOW` is available to express the actual timestamp in milliseconds.
+Ad hoc operator `NOW` is available to express the actual timestamp in milliseconds.
-Simple arithmetic operations can by applied on this value:
+Simple arithmetic operations can be applied on this value:
 - `NOW +|- <X>h ` returns the actual timestamp plus|minus  `X` hours
 - `NOW +|- <X>m ` returns the actual timestamp plus|minus  `X` minutes
 - `NOW +|- <X>s ` returns the actual timestamp plus|minus  `X` seconds